Frequently Asked Questions

 How can I access my laboratory test results if no pharmacist is available to interpret them?

 A pharmacist who orders a laboratory test must have a system in place that is available 24/7 to ensure appropriate follow-up for the ordered tests.
-This includes having procedures for receiving and responding to critical test results, with after-hours and emergency contact information to ensure timely response.
+This includes having procedures for receiving and responding to critical test results, with after-hours and emergency contact information to ensure a timely response.
 This responsibility lies with the ordering pharmacist.

 What if the client needs their test results interpreted, but the test was ordered by another healthcare professional?